 NOTE: All traffic must stop for the purpose of loading or unloading students.
-School buses stopped for the purpose of loading and unloading students will have their side "stop arm" activated and lights will be flashing.
+School buses stopped for the purpose of loading and unloading students will have their side "stop arms" activated and lights will be flashing.
 It is not permissible, even on school property, to pass a school bus while it is loading or unloading students.
-An exception is when there is a viable barrier between a multi-lane highway, traffic going in the opposite direction does not have to stop.
+An exception is when the bus is on a multi-lane highway, traffic going in the opposite direction does not have to stop.
 School bus drivers are encouraged to file complaints with the local police department whenever the stop arm is violated.
 Convictions for stop arm violations normally result in an assessment of six points on the driver's license, along with a fine and court costs.